roncodes/restore-gitlab-backup-hashed-repos/README.md

 ### Debugging

-For debugging purposes, the script displays a tabulated view of the repository mappings name, group path, and hashed path$end:math:text$ and logs progress at every step.
+For debugging purposes, the script displays a tabulated view of the repository mappings name, group path, and hashed path and logs progress at every step.

 ## Development